tyyyyyyyyyy2002/WDRNet/README.md

-# 🌟 AERNet: All-Weather Enhancement Network
+# 🌟 WDRNet: Wavelet-Based Deweathering Restoration for Unsupervised All-Weather Image Enhancement

 Adverse weather conditions such as rain, nighttime, fog, and snow significantly degrade visibility in traffic scenes, posing challenges for both human drivers and autonomous vehicles.
 To address this, we propose **AERNet**, an **unsupervised all-weather enhancement network** that leverages **Weather Type Transfer (WTT)**, **Stability Regularizer (SR)**, and **Clear-Domain Alignment (CDA)**.
 AERNet enhances degraded images into high-quality, structurally consistent, and visually stable outputs, without requiring paired training data.